You are here

 Welcome to the MYSL at THEODORE WIRTH PARK in MINNEAPOLIS

-The Wirth Club is scheduled to meet on nine Sundays from 3:00 p.m. to 4:30 p.m., beginning Sunday, January 5th and ending Saturday, March 14 with the Midwest Junior Classics, which will have events and activities appropriate for all ages and levels.
+The Wirth Club is scheduled to meet on nine Sundays from 3:00 p.m. to 4:30 p.m., beginning Sunday, February 14 and ending Sunday, March 7.
 Wirth is one of the few sites in the metro that has snowmaking, so parking can be tight!
 Please plan on arriving early to find parking and to get your skier dressed, equipped and with their group.
 Your coach would like to start skiing right at 3 p.m.!
 (The parking lot in front of the Trailhead can fill up on nice days; if it does, you can park just north on the the Parkway in the Chalet lot or across from the Chalet in the overflow lot.)

 DRESS FOR THE WEATHER: Even though the weather will be warmer this upcoming Sunday, here are some good clothing tips for cold weather, but many of them apply to the temps we will have on Sunday.
 Cold feet and hands are the most common issue.
 Use this checklist for success: